 - While it is true that no VPN can be fully trusted regarding security and privacy, the same is true for the Tor network (see for example, Tor Network Compromised by Single Hacker Stealing Users' Bitcoin: Report and 'You Are Not Anonymous on Tor' - Study Shows Privacy Network Offers Superficial Anonymity).
 We know there is a massive amount of money to be made in the malware department and vendors, many of which sell exploits to governments and intelligence communities, have little or no incentive to disclose the vulnerabilities they discover.
 These vulnerabilities can remain secret for weeks, months, or years.
 Knowing this, i think it is dangerously illogical to conclude that anything is completely secure, including the Tor network.

 - Picking a bad VPN that logs traffic and doesn't respect your privacy is easier than getting your drone stuck in a tree, however there is only one Tor Project and one Tor Browser and the source code for both is public and auditable by anyone.

 - When using the Tor network, it is strongly suggested to use the Tor Browser in its default configuration.
 Remaining anonymous on the network depends heavily on uniformity and so, with few exceptions, you can kiss your beloved add-ons goodbye.
 With a VPN one has more choices as to what browser and add-ons they use, though these choices must be weighed carefully.

 - Avoiding browser fingerprinting and tracking is much easier to achieve with Tor, while preventing fingerprinting outside of Tor is quite difficult whether using a VPN or not.
 In both cases however, the websites you visit will not know your physical location and will be less able to fingerprint and track your browser as long as you take some necessary precautions.
-That said, nothing can protect your privacy completely if you log on to privacy hating platforms like Facebook, Instagram, Twitter, etc., using your real identity or the same credentials you used prior to using Tor or a VPN.
+That said, nothing can protect your privacy if you log on to privacy toxic surveillance platforms like Facebook, Instagram, Twitter, Google, YouTube, etc., using your real identity or the same credentials you used prior to using Tor or a VPN.